man covers his mouth to cough in bed

 Two experts offer tips on getting a good night's sleep, even when you're under the weather

-“The best way to sleep when you have a chronic cough is to control the cause when you’re awake.
-In the case of a cold, which is the most common cause of acute cough, that may be difficult to achieve; however, such cough is transient and usually takes a few days and up to 3 weeks,” says Sanja Jelic, MD, director of Columbia’s Center for Sleep Medicine.
-She treats people who have sleep problems, especially difficulties breathing while asleep.
+“The best way to sleep when you have a chronic cough is to control the cause when you’re awake,” says sleep medicine specialist Sanja Jelic, MD, who treats people who have difficulties breathing while asleep.
+“In the case of a cold, which is the most common cause of acute cough, that may be difficult to achieve.
+However, such cough is transient, usually lasting a few days to three weeks.”

 Why do people cough?

-A cough involves a quick, usually involuntary, inhalation of air followed by a forceful exhalation of air when the abdominal and rib muscles contract.
-The purpose of a cough is to clear anything irritating the airways inside your lungs, up to the vocal cords and throat.
+A cough involves a quick, usually involuntary, inhalation followed by a forceful exhalation when the abdominal and rib muscles contract.
+The purpose of a cough is to clear any irritants from your airway.
+Coughs clear mucus and protect your respiratory tract from inhaling foreign bodies.

-What causes us to cough?
+What makes us cough?

 Why is it hard to sleep when you have a cough?